readthedocs/blog/lessons-from-hiring-manager-interviews.rst

 -------------------

 It was no big surprise to hear that **referrals were the top hiring channel**.
-The second best channel was a bit of a surprise with local meetups and local communities being very high in multiple interviews although this was less true among the largest companies we talked to.
+The second best channel was a bit of a surprise with local meetups and local communities being very high in a majority of interviews although this was less true among the largest companies we talked to.
 Companies also had some success with recruiting at conferences, using various job sites, and proactive outreach.
-I'll address recruiters in a separate section.

 Hiring managers shared strategies with us that they used to increase the number of referral and community candidates they got.
 Two different companies we talked to hosted multiple local meetups at their offices and one of those hiring managers said